concretecms-community-store/community_store_stripe_elements/README.md

 # Community Store Stripe Elements
-Stripe Elements payment add-on for Community Store for concrete5
+Stripe Elements payment add-on for Community Store for Concrete CMS

 This payment method directly embeds Stripe credit card processing (using Stripe Elements) into Community Store's checkout flow.
 Customers paying with this method stay on the checkout page to complete their transaction, however credit card details are only ever directly set to Stripe's servers.